OpenESignForms/ckeditor-for-vaadin7/CKEditorForVaadin7/README.txt

 - If using the previous Vaadin Directory add-on ("CKEditor wrapper for Vaadin", which supported Vaadin 6 and a quick port for Vaadin 7) located at http://vaadin.com/addon/ckeditor-wrapper-for-vaadin, you will want to change all references to org.vaadin.openesignforms.ckeditor.CKEditorTextField to use instead org.yozons.vaadin.ckeditor.CKEditor.
+  This is component is not a Field, and thus cannot be used in a FieldGroup or legacy Form.
   Note, too, that it only supports a new version of CKEditor.ValueChangeListener with the callback method 'valueChange(String newValue)' intead of the previous based on Vaadin events.